 - Almond Raspberry Cookies

 For these adorable Valentine’s Mini Cakes, I translated one of my most popular dessert recipes into individual heart-shaped cakes.
 These little bites of heaven are super moist and flavorful, due to the addition of buttermilk and banana in the cake batter.
 And, they are enveloped in a delectable lemony-cream cheese glaze.
-Quick and easy Strawberry Almond Salsa is served alongside and adds color, freshness and texture.
+Quick and easy Strawberry Topping is served alongside and adds color, freshness and texture.
 So scrumptious, so pretty, so filled with love!

 - 3/4 cup granulated sugar